Waitākere River

 The Waitākere River is a river of the Auckland Region of New Zealand's North Island.
 It flows north then west from its sources in the Waitākere Ranges, reaching the Tasman Sea at Te Henga / Bethells Beach, to the south of Muriwai Beach.
 The upper reaches of the river are dammed to form the Waitākere Reservoir.
 The Waitākere Falls, just below the dam, are 95 m high and the third highest waterfall in the North Island.

+Geography

+The stream originated in the Waitākere Reservoir in the Waitākere Ranges, and begins flowing northwards after leaving the Waitākere Dam.
+The Waitākere Falls can be found on the river adjacent to the dam.
+The stream flows northwest through the Waitākere Ranges and is joined by a number of tributary streams, including the Cascade Stream, the location of a waterfall known as the Cascades, and an unnamed tributary stream where the Waitoru Falls are located.
+After exiting the Waitākere Ranges Regional Park and meeting the Waitupu Stream, the Waitākere River flows westwards until it become a wetland, and flows into the Tasman Sea at Te Henga / Bethells Beach.